 Funder: National Institutes of Health

-Summary: Supports development of scalable methods and technologies for mapping brain connectivity across multiple scales as part of the BRAIN CONNECTS initiative.
+Summary: Supports development of scalable technologies for comprehensive brain connectivity mapping, focusing on human, non-human primate, and mouse, as part of the BRAIN CONNECTS program.